 In addition to receiving the award in the amount of $100,000, McMillian will receive a solo exhibition at the museum’s downtown venue, the Jones Center, with the option to extend the exhibition to the museum’s fourteen-acre outdoor site, the Betty and Edward Marcus Sculpture Park at Laguna Gloria.
 A scholarly publication and public programming will also be developed around the exhibition.
-The exhibition is scheduled to open to the public on February 3, 2018.
+Rodney McMillian's exhibition will be on view to the public February 1 – August 26, 2018.

 Rodney McMillian (American, born 1969 in Columbia, South Carolina, lives and works in Los Angeles, California) received his MFA in 2002 from the California Institute of the Arts, a post-baccalaureate from the School of the Art Institute of Chicago in 2000, and his BA (Foreign Affairs) from the University of Virginia in 1991.